clue/reactphp-stdio/README.md

 such adjusts the current cursor position accordingly.
 The user will be able to delete and/or rewrite the buffer at any time.
-Changing the *user input buffer* can be useful for presenting a preset input to the usser (like the last password attempt).
+Changing the *user input buffer* can be useful for presenting a preset input to the user (like the last password attempt).
 Simply pass an input string like this:

 ```php